About Kamehameha Schools

 For more information about Kamehameha’s five-year Strategic Plan and Strategic Vision for 2040, click here: www.ksbe.edu/sp2020/

 Kamehameha is a Christian, non-denominational Protestant school.
-Students are required to attend worship services, attend religious education classes and participate in special events such as Founder’s Day and Song Contest.
+Students are required to attend chapel, Christian education classes and participate in special events such as Founder’s Day and Song Contest.

 Admission Preference to Orphans and Indigents

-At our major entry points, 25% of new spaces are reserved for applicants identified as either orphaned or indigent.
+At our major entry points, up to 25% of new spaces are reserved for applicants identified as either orphaned or indigent.
 As directed by the Will of Princess Bernice Pauahi Bishop, these children receive additional consideration for admission.
 However, this does not mean that all orphaned or indigent children are automatically admitted to Kamehameha Schools.
-As with all other applicants, orphaned and indigent students are tested and evaluated and must demonstrate their ability to be academically successful at Kamehameha Schools.
+Like all other applicants, orphaned and indigent students are tested and evaluated and must demonstrate their ability to be academically successful at Kamehameha Schools.

 INDIGENT: A child whose parents/legal guardians total household income is at (or below) the federal poverty level.
-To be considered in the indigent category, parents must complete an Indigent Application form (which is included with the regular application form) and submit a copy of their federal tax returns including schedules A-F along with all W-2 and 1099 forms; or, if the family receives DHS assistance, parents must submit a copy of their letter from DHS showing proof that they currently receive cash welfare benefits.
-Foster children are also considered indigent with verification of their status, so guardians should submit court documents to verify that the applicant is a foster child along with the Indigent Application form.
+To be considered in the indigent category, parents must complete a financial assessment (in addition to the regular application for admission).
+The financial assessment will be completed via TADS and evaluated by Kamehameha Schools’ Financial Aid department.
+Requirements to complete the financial assessment includes submission of federal tax returns including schedules A-F along with all W-2 and 1099 forms.
+If the family receives DHS assistance, parents must submit a copy of their letter from DHS showing proof that they currently receive cash welfare benefits.
+Foster children are considered indigent with verification of their status, so guardians will be required to submit court documents to verify that the applicant is a foster child.
+For more information click here.

 Policy to Give Preference to Hawaiian Applicants

 Kamehameha Schools’ admissions policy is to give preference to applicants of Hawaiian ancestry to the extent permitted by law.
-If you would like to be considered under that policy, your Hawaiian ancestry must be verified by Kamehameha’s Hoʻoulu Hawaiian Data Center.
+If you would like your child to be considered under that policy, your child’s Hawaiian ancestry must be verified by Kamehameha’s Hoʻoulu Hawaiian Data Center.

 If your child is not already registered with the Data Center, after your application is received in the Admissions Office, a Hawaiian Ancestry Registry (HAR) packet will be sent.
 The HAR packet must be completed and returned directly to the Data Center.
 Please do not submit any original birth certificates to the Admissions Office.